-Subject to section any orders made pursuant to sections 43 and 42 of the Administrative Tribunals Act or Rules 17, 18 or 24, exhibits or documentary evidence tendered at a hearing are part of the public record of the hearing.
+Subject to section any orders made pursuant to sections 43 and 42 of the ATA or RPP 17, 18 or 24, exhibits or documentary evidence tendered at a hearing are part of the public record of the hearing.

-Rule 36: Recording Board proceedings
+Rule 36: Recording Board Proceedings

-- 1. If a participant wants an official written transcript of the proceeding, he or she must, at least two weeks before the date of the hearing, make a request to the Board and identify: - a) the type of transcription that will be used; - b) who will be providing the transcription and their qualifications; and - c) other proceedings in which the transcription service provider has been used. - 2.
-If the Board is satisfied that the type of transcription is accurate and comprehensive and the person providing the transcription services is qualified and reputable, then the Board may permit him or her to transcribe the hearings. - 3.
-Participants requesting transcription services under Rule 36.1 are responsible for payment of this service. - 4.
-The Board and any participant may obtain copies of a transcription and must pay all associated costs to the transcription services provider.

-- 5. Any information heard by a panel in confidence pursuant to Section 42 of the Administrative Tribunal's Act will be excluded from any transcription of proceedings. - 6.
+- 1. If a participant wants an official written transcript of the proceeding, they must, at least two weeks before the date of the hearing, make a request to the Board and identify: - a. the type of transcription that will be used; - b. who will be providing the transcription and their qualifications; and - c. other proceedings in which the transcription service provider has been used. - 2.
+If the Board is satisfied that the type of transcription is accurate and comprehensive and the person providing the transcription services is qualified and reputable, then the Board may permit them to transcribe the hearings. - 3.
+Participants requesting transcription services under RPP 36.1 are responsible for payment of this service. - 4.
+The Board and any participant may obtain copies of a transcription and must pay all associated costs to the transcription services provider. - 5.
+Any information heard by a panel in confidence pursuant to section 42 of the ATA will be excluded from any transcription of proceedings. - 6.
 The Board, at its discretion, may digitally record a hearing. - 7.
 The Board may allow participants to obtain a transcript of the Board's recording, or to obtain a copy of the recording that is not subject to alteration. - 8.
-In the case of a dispute regarding a recording made pursuant to 36.6, the recording in the Board office is the official recording.
+In the case of a dispute regarding a recording made pursuant to RPP 36.6, the recording in the Board office is the official recording.

-Rule 37: Electronic devices at hearings
+Rule 37: Electronic Devices at Hearings

-- 1. No radio, television, filming, tape or digital recording, smartphone, other recordings than those authorized under Rule 36.2 or 36.6, is permitted at a hearing without the express permission of the hearing chair. - All requests to record proceedings must be directed to the hearing chair before a hearing begins. - The hearing chair may permit journalists to audio record proceedings for the limited purpose of verification of notes and upon the journalists signing an undertaking that the recording will not be used for any other purpose, such as broadcast.
+1. No radio, television, film, tape, smartphone, digital or other recordings are permitted at a hearing without the express permission of the hearing chair other than those authorized under RPP 36.2 or 36.6.

+- 2. All requests to record proceedings must be directed to the hearing chair before a hearing begins. - 3.
+The hearing chair may permit journalists to audio record proceedings for the limited purpose of verification of notes and upon the journalists signing an undertaking that the recording will not be used for any other purpose, such as broadcast. - 4.
 Any person using a recording device at a hearing for which permission had not been requested or granted may be asked to forfeit the recording device or copies of recordings and leave the hearing.

-Rule 38: Receipt of evidence after the hearing ends
+Rule 38: Receipt of Evidence after the Hearing Ends

-- 1. Evidence submitted after the hearing will not be considered by the Board unless the Board is satisfied that: - a) the evidence is necessary for the Board to make a determination on the application; and - b) the acceptance of the evidence would not unduly prejudice other parties or otherwise result in a breach of administrative fairness. - 2.
+- 1. Evidence submitted after the hearing will not be considered by the Board unless the Board is satisfied that: - a. the evidence is necessary for the Board to make a determination on the application; and - b. the acceptance of the evidence would not unduly prejudice other parties or otherwise result in a breach of administrative fairness. - 2.
 If the Board accepts the evidence after a hearing is concluded, other participants will be given an opportunity to review and comment upon the evidence prior to its being considered.